atmcgrath/END-Digital-Collection/_texts/EN-ThePalinode-1770.md

 "My falsehood will prejudice her against me, said I to myself; she cannot esteem the man who has attempted to impose upon her credulity - her in inclination for me must necessarily dwindle into indifference or contempt." -

-1 loved the countess, Francis, and yet was afraid of Mrs. Guery’s displeasure. - I searched for the reason into my heart - there I found it in a restless curiosity, creating incessantly new desires, and forcing us to long for the enjoyments of the goods we do not possess.
+I loved the countess, Francis, and yet was afraid of Mrs. Guery’s displeasure. - I searched for the reason into my heart - there I found it in a restless curiosity, creating incessantly new desires, and forcing us to long for the enjoyments of the goods we do not possess.
 Curiosity, like avarice, is never asleep: it commands over every sense, and, with the string of pleasure, keads the soul at discretion.
 The love pf women is, I fear, the effect only of curiosity. - Was not this passion the principle of our affection for the fair, would we, after a few months of intimacy with them, grow insensibly weary, indifferent, and inconstant?
 At that time, those reflections made but a weak impression upon me. - No argument could have persuaded me that my passion for the countess would not have outlived my possession of her.
 At what season of life are not men children!
 We wish for a toy; do we get it, we pant .after another - Thus, from the hour we think to the hour we die, we are under the irresistible sway of folly.

 The storm having subsided, the company returned to the diningroom, and renewed their devotions to Bacchus and pleasure.
 Soon after they left the castle, and we retired to rest.